Table of Contents

 Note that on Linux guests, if the

-iocharset option is not
+iocharset option is not specified, then

 This option specifies the character set used for the shared folder name.
 This is UTF-8 by default.